-- Bring your thoughts outside.
-Writing thoughts down shifts them from the inside to the outside.
-Now you can explore them and think about whether they are helpful - Look at triggers.
-Can you figure out what, when, where, and who can set off a flashback or anxious thought?
+- Bring your thoughts outside of yourself.
+Writing thoughts down shifts them from the inside.
+Now you can explore them and think about how helpful they are or otherwise - Look at triggers.
+Can you figure out what, when, where and who can set of a flashback or anxious thought?
 A trigger record will help you to manage or avoid trigger-situations.
 It will also help you to prepare for them - Think about what's important to you.
 Make a list of all the things you hold valuable to you and that keep you going through the day.
-It might include: - inner resources (e.g. good memories and experiences, previous successes, positive characteristics and strengths, spiritual/religious beliefs) - outer resources (e.g. people who love(d) and believe(d) in you, nature, animals, objects, a safe place, activities, aspirations) - list your skills, expertise or talents - Draw an image or make a collage that can help you when you feel low.
-Put the poster up where it can inspire you - Letters of my name.
-Write your name in big letters.
-Describe yourself by using the letters of your name.
-Every letter must represent something positive about you (abilities, likes).
-For example, Sam might be: Sympathetic, Affectionate, and Musical.
-Make a name-poster or design a name-card
+It might include: - inner resources (e.g. good memories and experiences, previous successes, positive characteristics and strengths, spiritual/religious beliefs) - outer resources (e.g. people who love(d) and believe(d) in you, nature, animals, objects, a safe place, activities, aspirations) - list your skills, expertise or talents - Get active.
+Go for a walk or a run. - Gather evidence of times you achieved something positive.
+Think of a time you supported someone - Positive things diary.
+Note down three positive things that have happened each day before you go to bed, e.g. I visited my favourite place, I finally did that tidying up, I got through a day without a flashback.
+Look back through this diary when you are feeling sad, down or can't sleep